jschmidtnj/CS385/hw/hw4b/README.md

 a.
 Describe the types of input that cause quicksort to perform its worst-case running time.

 Arrays that are reverse-sorted, already-sorted, or have all the same elements have the worst running time for QuickSort with LomutoPartiton.
-This is because the pivot is taken as the left most element in the array during each call to QuickSort.
-The resulting recursive calls will have an index for the pivot skewed to one side of the array, resulting in more recursive calls for the given input --- the pivot essentially does nothing helpful.
-This results in the worst-case running time of $\theta (n^{2})$.
+This is because the pivot is taken as the left-most element in the array during each call to QuickSort.
+The resulting recursive calls will have an index for the pivot skewed to one side of the array, resulting in more recursive calls for the given input.
+The number of swaps is greater for a reverse-sorted array ($\frac{n \cdot (n+1)}{2}$) than for a sorted array, but the overall running time is the same, at $\theta (n^{2})$.

 b.
 What is that running time?